anirudhrathinam94/interview-prep-v2/Notes on Problems/Readme.md

 #### 24. Swap Nodes in Pairs
 Initialize dummy node before head. define `f(node)` such that `[node.next ... tail]` will be swapped.
 Call `f(dummy)` and return `dummy.next`.

+#### 26. Remove Duplicates from Sorted Array
+Standard partition problem.
+Array being in sorted order lets us solve this by partitioning. p1 points to greatest element of first partition and p2 iterates through the list.
+If p2 points to element greater than p1, increment and swap.

+#### 27. Remove Element
+Standard partitioning problem. p1 points to end of partition containing values not equal to val.

+#### 28. Implement strStr()
+**Todo:** Use Rabin-Karp